Licensure is required in order to practice as a PT or work as a PTA in the United States. Licensure is managed by individual state regulatory boards.

-Internationally-educated candidates for licensure, whether U.S. citizens or not, are required to have their educational credentials reviewed as part of the licensure process.
+Internationally-educated candidates for licensure, whether United States citizens or not, are required to have their educational credentials reviewed as part of the licensure process, unless they attended a physical therapy program outside the U.S. that was accredited by the Commission on Accreditation in Physical Therapy Education.
 This review must be conducted by a credentialing agency approved by the jurisdiction in which the applicant intends to practice as a PT or work as a PTA.

 Occasionally, licensing authorities may handle the credentials evaluation process internally.
 It is through the credentials evaluation process that a licensing authority determines whether an applicant's education is equivalent to the education provided by an entry-level U.S. PT or PTA program.

 For credentials described in a foreign language, translation of your educational information into English may be required as part of the licensure application process.
 Before spending money on any translation services, be sure to check with each jurisdiction and agency requiring translation to ensure that you are clear on the type/method of translation required.

 Be aware that credentials evaluators may not accept applications for review from graduates of some physical therapy education programs because the programs are not based within a postsecondary institution.
 Higher secondary education and vocational technical education is not considered to be postsecondary education.
 If you find yourself in this situation, you should contact the credentialing agency directly for more information on the subject.

 It is important that you contact the licensing authority in each state where you are applying for licensure before having your credentials reviewed in order to ensure that you select an agency approved by each licensing authority.